4neesh/DevBlog/src/posts/025_DAOPattern.md

 <p>
 By implementing Spring data JPA into the application, the DAO is pre-defined to cover all the actions required to the data store.
 As a result, the extension of behaviour from the interface can be defined where the methods are hidden by the JPA abstraction.
 We can create a new extension of the interface with a different Entity Object as the Generic to define a new data store for the repository layer.<br>
 The Spring data package encapsulates all method calls to the interface with @Transaction behind the scenes.
-The service layer will no longer require the @Transactional annotation as it is in-built.
+As a result, the service layer will no longer require the @Transactional annotation upon each method.
 </p>
 <p>
 The updated Service layer will use the Spring data JPA interface: